 We provide a broad range of home care capabilities to our distinct pediatric and adult patient populations.
-Our pediatric home health services, included within the Private Duty Services ("PDS") segment, include PDN (80% of fiscal 2020 PDS segment revenue), employer of record services (14% of fiscal 2020 PDS segment revenue) and pediatric physical therapy, speech therapy, and occupational therapy (6% of fiscal 2020 PDS segment revenues), which we deliver primarily in the home as well as in clinic settings.
-Through our MS segment, we provide needed supplies to patients requiring integrated pediatric enteral nutrition or respiratory care both to our home health patients and more broadly, enabling strategic cross-sell opportunities in our patient base.
+Our pediatric home health services, included within the Private Duty Services ("PDS") segment, include PDN (84% of fiscal 2019 PDS segment revenue), employer of record services (9% of fiscal 2019 PDS segment revenue) and pediatric physical therapy, speech therapy, and occupational therapy (7% of fiscal 2019 PDS segment revenues), which we deliver primarily in the home as well as in clinic settings.
+Through our MS segment, we provide integrated pediatric enteral nutrition services and related supplies both to our home health patients and more broadly, enabling strategic cross-sell opportunities in our patient base.
 Our Home Health & Hospice ("HHH") segment, which focuses primarily on Medicare-eligible senior populations and also includes personal care services, enables us to prevent hospitalizations before they occur, avoid re-admissions following an acute stay and displace high cost inpatient settings for terminally ill patients who would prefer to receive care end-of-life at home.